ruslo/CGold/docs/overview/cmake-can-not.rst

 possible to generate project and then share it between several developers.
 It means you can't be CMake-guy who will generate different projects for Xcode-guys and VisualStudio-guys.
-All developers in team at least should be awared of how to generate projects using CMake.
+All developers in team at least should be aware of how to generate projects using CMake.
 On practice it means they have to know CMake arguments to use, literally it's
 ``cmake -H. -B_builds -GXcode``/``cmake -H. -B_builds "-GVisual Studio 12 2013"``,
 plus remember workflow notes from the section above.